 The numbers of runaway stars formed in our simulation is comparable to that of observed candidate.
 On the other hand, more than one hundred of walkaways may have not observationally been found yet.
 The three-body encounters eject young stars born in the central region of the star cluster.
 As a result, young stars distribute even 50--100\,pc away from the cluster.
 This can explain the wide distribution of YSOs in the Orion region.

 We also compared the radial distribution of the stellar age in our simulated cluster to the observations of the ONC.
 We found a stellar age gradient from the cluster centre to the outer region.
 The mean age in the inner 0.1\,pc in our simulation was $\sim 1.4$\,Myr.
-The mean age increased with increasing radius and reached to $\sim 2.5$\,Myr in the region further than 1\,pc from the cluster centre This result is consistent with the observed one: $1.2\pm0.2$\,Myr ($<0.1$\,pc) and $1.9\pm0.1$ (0.15--1\,pc) \citep{2014ApJ...787..109G}.
+The mean age increased with increasing radius and reached to $\sim 2.5$\,Myr in the region further than 1\,pc from the cluster centre This result is consistent with the observed one: $1.2\pm0.2$\,Myr ($<0.1$\,pc) and $1.9\pm0.1$\,Myr (0.15--1\,pc) \citep{2014ApJ...787..109G}.

 The radial age gradient was caused by star formation in the cluster centre until the latest time.
 This is because the cold dense gas, which can form stars, remains in the cluster centre rather than the outer region.
 The gas density is low in the outer region of the cluster, and therefore the gas is easily ionized by massive stars ejected from the cluster centre as a result of binary-single encounters.
-Meanwhile, the cluster centre, the gas density is high to be fully ionized.
+Meanwhile, the gas density at the cluster centre is too high to be fully ionized.
 Therefore, dense gas remains in the cluster centre until the end and continues the star formation in the cluster core.

 Once enough massive stars are formed in the cluster and/or the dense gas is consumed by the star formation, the massive stars in the cluster fully ionize the gas.
 Then, all the gas in the cluster is blown away.
 The central density of the cluster decreased to one-third of that before the gas expulsion.
 Even after the gas expulsion, $\sim 2/3$ of stars remained as bound stars.